Setting up Service

 GENERAL QUESTIONS OF INTEREST ABOUT CITY WATER

-The City of Nevada uses approximately 1 million gallons of water every day.
+The City of Nevada uses approximately 850,000 to 900,000 gallons of water every day.
 This may seem like a lot of water, but the underground aquifers that we draw water from vary very little from year-to-year.
 But this does not mean people should not conserve!

 The City of Nevada Water Department has two steel tanks and one large in-ground reservoir.
-The total storage capacity is 1.5 million gallons.
-These tanks and reservoir provide water for pressure as well as fire protection.
+The total storage capacity is 1.5 million gallons, 500,000 gallons per water tower.
+These tanks and reservoirs provide water for pressure as well as fire protection.

 The water plant uses a process called lime softening to treat the water.
 The lime used in the process raises the pH of the water.
 When the lime has been exhausted, it is stored in the ponds behind the building.
 The water has a high pH which causes it to have the very bright blue color.